kirankn80/lab-in-a-server/readme.md

 ## Tool Usage

 ### 1. Creating Topologies
-Configuration file should be given as the input for creating vms.
+Configuration file should be given as the input, hence the user needs to create a yml file for creating vms.
 The configuration file will have attributes specific to topologies.
+After creating a yml file say topo_name.yml

+The command to bring up topology is

 #### command